jkaewprateep/Equation-simulations/README.md

 ##### position Y upper gap #####

+🧸💬 Not go to far that this point that will escape.
 ```
 next_pipe_top_y_array
 ```

 ##### position Y standard gap #####

+🧸💬 Not go below this point too, that is not stable way.
 ```
 next_pipe_bottom_y_array
 ```

 ##### position Y upper gap next #####

+🧸💬 We set our goal after we go though and not go back to the same initail.
 ```
 next_next_pipe_top_y_array
 ```

 ##### position Y standard gap next #####

+🧸💬 We not focus to make it fail happen.
 ```
 next_next_pipe_bottom_y_array
 ```

 ##### distance from player_y_array to upper gap #####

+🧸💬 Distance is required to make most accelerate in speed before release the Flappy birds player to paces by itself.
 ```
 distance_upper_gap = next_pipe_bottom_y_array - player_y_array - next_pipe_top_y_array
 ```

 ##### distance from player_y_array to standard gap #####

+🧸💬 Dangerous area if you are into it keep paces until you comback to safe area.
 ```
 distance_standard_gap = next_pipe_bottom_y_array - player_y_array
 ```

 ##### distance from player_y_array to upper gap next #####

+🧸💬 Setup new goal after you passed this field test.
 ```
 distance_upper_gap_next = next_next_pipe_bottom_y_array - player_y_array - next_next_pipe_top_y_array
 ```

 ##### distance from player_y_array to standard gap next #####

+🧸💬 New concern area you need to improve but you cannot goback, next turn you need to do it better.
 ```
 distance_standard_gap_next = next_next_pipe_bottom_y_array - player_y_array
 ```

 ##### acceleration #####

+🧸💬 All the input we can send the ball initail to path.
 ```
 accleration = distance_upper_gap * accum_velocity
 ```

 ##### controls #####

+🧸💬 Setup goal increase by each year ( step )
 ```
 contrl = distance_accum
 contrl_left = step ( optional )